jonreid/XcodeCoverage/README.md

 =========

 1. Run your unit tests
-2. In Terminal, execute `getcov` your project's XcodeCoverage folder.
+2. In Terminal, execute `getcov` in your project's XcodeCoverage folder.

 If you make changes to your test code without changing the production code and want a clean slate, use the ``cleancov`` script.